Traveling with kids is one of the best ways to have them experience the world!

 Take a little time to wander around Vatican City, before grabbing some cuisine at a trattoria or a local café.
 Just save some room for gelato, because there are enough different varieties that you simply all must try.

-10) Prague, Czech Republic
+10. Prague, Czech Republic

+Prague is a European capital city and while the city itself has just over a million people living in it, the metropolitan area has more than two and a half million.
+The rich history of this city brings people here all year long, although the cultural attractions will give you the most enjoyment.
+This city is right next to the Vltava River, which adds to the ambiance of everything that occurs within the area.
 Prague offers extraordinary architecture, an abundance of history, and enough culture to keep you and your family busy for days.
 While that may seem boring to your kids at first, once they see all the fun and exciting activities that are available, you will all have an amazing time during your visit.

 This is one of the best European cities to visit during the summer, because your kids can play over in Letna Park while you enjoy a nice cold drink in the beer garden nearby.
 Another day can be spent over at Petrin Hill, just don’t forget about the funicular when you are there.
 Before leaving Prague, you must take a boat cruise along the Vltava River, because it offers a unique perspective of the entire historical center.

 Many people believe that the second best time to visit Prague is during the spring and fall (after summer), because the weather is nice and there are not as many tourists as there are during the summer months.
 However, this is one of the best European cities to visit in winter as well, because prices are low, tourists are practically non-existent, and the Christmas markets are open and ready to celebrate the holiday season.